nerata/eyes/README.md

 # Eyes Exercise
-This was an exercise in javascript.
+This was an exercise in javascript and CSS.
 We were asked to create two eyes that followed the mouse around a computer screen.